BND Hamburger Icon

 Open row

 Immigration is the foundation of the American identity, but it’s also a cornerstone of American entrepreneurship.
-From industrial titans like Andrew Carnegie to modern corporate leaders like Elon Musk, businesspeople from other countries have shaped the American economy for hundreds of years.
-The New American Economy Research Fund found that more than 45% of the companies on the 2019 Fortune 500 list were founded by either immigrants or children of immigrants.
+From industrial titans like Andrew Carnegie to modern restaurateur Chef Jose Andres, businesspeople from other countries have shaped the American economy for hundreds of years.
+The New American Economy Research Fund found that nearly 45 percent of the companies on the 2023 Fortune 500 list were founded by either immigrants or children of immigrants.

-Despite this presence, experts say immigrating to the U.S. can be complicated and challenging.
-The visa application process alone can be difficult to navigate, and long processing times add to the complexity of starting or joining a business in the U.S. However, there are some crucial steps to fully understand the process and better position yourself for success once your business is up and running.
+Despite this presence, experts say immigrating to the United States can be complicated and challenging.
+The visa application process alone can be difficult to navigate, and long processing times add to the complexity of starting or joining a business in the U.S. However, understanding the process and taking crucial steps can better position aspiring entrepreneurs for success.

-The U.S., like any government, regulates who enters and lives in the country through a visa program.
+Like any government, the U.S. regulates who enters and lives in the country through a visa program.
 Visas are extended to tourists, students, family members and businesspeople.

 • H-1B